-- Fraud, waste, and abuse. - HIPAA. - Compliance training (Compliance Program and FWA Prevention Plan Handbook and Code of Conduct and Ethics). - False Claims Act and Whistleblower Protection.
+- Fraud, waste, and abuse. - HIPAA. - Compliance training (Compliance Program and FWA Prevention Plan Handbook and Code of Conduct and Ethics). - False Claims Act and Whistleblower Protection. - Excluded Provider Requirements and Provider Screening/Enrollment Requirements- Subcontractors and Credentialing Staff only

 Umpqua Health shall require and provide training or ensure training is provided on implicit bias for all of the Provider network.
 Cultural Responsiveness and Implicit Bias training for the Provider network, at a minimum, includes: